mre/endler.dev/content/2019/tinysearch/index.md

 # Tips

 * This is still the wild west: unstable features, nightly rust, documentation gets outdated almost every day.
 I love it!
-* Rust is very good with removing dead code, so you usually don't pay for unused crates.
+* Rust is very good at removing dead code, so you usually you don't pay for what you don't use.
   I would still advise you to be very conservative about the dependencies you add, because it's tempting to add features which you don't need and which will add to the binary size.
   For example, I used Structopt during testing and I had a main function which was parsing these commandline arguments.
 This was not necessary for WASM, however.
 So I removed it later.